jkernal/EDC_Events_tool/README.md

 - If you have any issues with dependencies or library imports let me know.
 - When running for the first time it will need to install libraries so don't panic.
 ## To-Do
-- Adding support for exported ScreenWorks csv's
+- Sit back and relax